Finiteness of Crystalline Cohomology of Higher Level: Introduction.

 is a basis of $\Omega_{X_m}^2$.
 By using this notation, the module $\Omega_{X_m}^3$ is generated by the set

 Their relations are given by, for each $(U, V, W)$ such that $(U, V)=(A(U+V), B(U+V))$ and that $W=B(I)$ for some $I$,

-where the first sum is taken over all $S$ such that $0<S<U+V$ and that $S$ is not equal to $A(I)$ for any $I$ with $W=B(I)$, and where the first sum in the second line moves $I$ such that $W=B(I)$; the relations written in that article are not correct.
+where the first sum is taken over all $S$ such that $0<S<U+V$ and that $S$ is not equal to $A(I)$ for any $I$ with $W=B(I)$, and where the first sum in the second line moves $I$ such that $W=B(I)$; three relatons written in that article are not correct.

-Then, we have two problems on these relations.
+Then, we have two problems with these relations.
 First, it may happen that all the coefficients in this sum are non-unit.
 Second, even if one of the coefficients in the first sum is a unit (this assumption holds, for example, if there exists only one $I$ that satisfies $W=B(I)$), $I-T$ in the second sum may again be of the form $B(I')$; at this point, we do not know how to exclude the auxiliary generators by these relations to prove the local freeness.